d-e-e-p/fixed-size-string-buffer/README.md

 See this [gist](https://gist.github.com/d-e-e-p/fc2697bdef0faa11678fe034d44772d3) .
 You could extend this to take into account the sizes of strings added, eg [fixed_size_queue.h](include/fixed_size_queue.h).
 This achieves pretty much the same functionality of this library except the ability to pre-allocate buffer space on the stack at compile time.

 Turns out that feature can be pretty useful.
 For embeded devices for example we need to limit dynamic allocation and maintain plenty of ram headroom.
-This char buffer array can be allocated statically to make it part of the [.bss section](https://en.wikipedia.org/wiki/.bss), when can be alloted to a dedicated bank (eg CCM Memory).
+This char buffer array can be allocated statically so it ends up in the [.bss section](https://en.wikipedia.org/wiki/.bss), when can be alloted to a dedicated bank (eg CCM Memory).
 This eliminates the possibility of conflict between message buffer and operating heap/stack memory.
 See writeup on [Using CCM Memory](https://www.openstm32.org/Using%2BCCM%2BMemory).

-There is also a speed advantage of using this approach:
+There is also a speed advantage of using this approach for long strings:

 ```bash
   fixed_size_string_buffer example2: wallclock time comparison for push operation